At the Zoo

 - Chuckwallas hibernate in underground burrows during the winter months.

 - This species was formerly called Sauromalus obesus.

 Male chuckwallas are slightly larger than females.
 Adults reach lengths over 15 inches, half of which is made up of tail.
 Their tails are thick at the base and taper at the end.
 Females have a slightly narrower head and snout.
 Color variation depends on temperature, geographic location, surroundings and mood.
 The colors of a chuckwalla help it to camouflage and blend in with its surroundings.

-The average lifespan in the wild is 15 years; the oldest known chuckwalla in captivity lived to be 65 years old.
+The average lifespan in the wild is 15 years; the oldest known chuckwalla under human care lived to be 65 years old.

 They live in rocky desert habitat with plenty of crevices and places to hide and enough vegetation to eat.
 Chuckwallas are found in southeastern California, southern Nevada, southwestern Utah, western Arizona, and northwestern Mexico around the Gulf of California.
 They are found from sea level up to 4,500 feet.

 They feed on leaves and fruit of the desert creosote bush, browneyes, ragweed, other vegetation and the occasional insect.
 They get the water that they need from the food that they eat.

 Predators of chuckwallas include rattlesnakes, coyotes, kestrels and red-tailed hawks.
 When threatened, a chuckwalla will hide in its burrow, inflate its lungs and expand its skin, effectively wedging itself into place.